GRIDAPPSD/pyvvo/README.md

 ##### Summary
 You have two options for configuring your PyCharm interpreter for PyVVO:

+- **Option 1, Docker-Compose (preferred)**: You need the latest PyVVO container either by running `build.sh` or
+`docker pull gridappsd/pyvvo:<tag>`.
+This option uses docker-compose to orchestrate both the PyVVO container and a MySQL container that PyVVO can connect to.
+With this option, you can run all tests/code, but PyCharm takes significantly more time to start/kill containers for each code execution.
-- **Option 1, Simple Docker Container**: After either running `build.sh` or performing a `docker pull gridappsd/pyvvo:latest`, you can set PyCharm to use the PyVVO docker container as your interpreter. **IMPORTANT NOTE**:
+- **Option 2, Simple Docker Container (faster, but does not work for everything)**: After either running `build.sh` or performing a `docker pull gridappsd/pyvvo:latest`, you can set PyCharm to use the PyVVO docker container as your interpreter.
-Not everything will work in this configuration.
+**IMPORTANT NOTE**: Not everything will work in this configuration.
 Specifically, anything that uses MySQL will fail.
 MySQL is needed for **a)** running GridLAB-D models which store outputs in MySQL, and **b)** accessing MySQL to pull outputs from GridLAB-D model runs.
 You can be sure that any module which imports `pyvvo/db.py` depends on MySQL.
 While not everything will work, this option is faster (takes PyCharm less time to start/kill each time you want to execute code.)
-- **Option 2, Docker-Compose**: Again, you need the latest PyVVO container either by running `build.sh` or `docker pull gridappsd/pyvvo:<tag>`.
-This option uses docker-compose to orchestrate both the PyVVO container and a MySQL container that PyVVO can connect to.
-With this option, you can run all tests/code, but PyCharm takes significantly more time to start/kill containers for each code execution.

-##### Option 1 - Simple Docker Container
+##### Steps relevant to both Option 1 and Option 2
-To configure, do the following:
+Follow these steps before following the directions for Option 1 or 2:
 1. Ensure you have the latest PyVVO container (run `build.sh` or do a `docker pull`)
 2. In PyCharm, go to `File` --> `Settings` or use the keyboard shortcut